 Personal Protection Information

 This section includes general information about appropriate personal protective equipment for handling this material.
-Many times, this section of the MSDS is written for large scale use of the material.
+Many times, this section of the SDS is written for large scale use of the material.
 Appropriate personal protection may be determined by considering the amount of the material being used and the actual manipulations to be performed.